How to Cook Bacon Perfectly Like a Chef

 - Don’t flip too much.
 You do not need to do this more than one time.
 If you are cooking on medium heat, expect to flip your bacon after 10 minutes, but every stove is different so keep a close eye on it.

-#3 Oven Style
+3. Oven Style Bacon

 If you ever wondered how restaurants are able to serve such perfect bacon, you need wonder no more: most restaurants have to cook large quantities of bacon, so they bake it.